canopas/khelo/README.md

 ## Feedback and Suggestions

-For bugs, questions and discussions please use the [Github Issues](https://github.com/canopas/khelo/issues)
+For suggestions,feedback,questions and discussions please use the [Github Issues](https://github.com/canopas/khelo/issues)